General Terms and Conditions

 (c) References to any “party” mean a party to the Consultancy Agreement and include the successors, executors, administrators and permitted assignees (as the case may be) of that party.

-(d) References to clauses and schedule are to clauses in, and the schedule to, the Consultancy Agreement (unless stated otherwise).
+(d) References to clauses and schedules are to clauses in, and the schedules to, the Consultancy Agreement (unless stated otherwise).
 Each such schedule forms part of the Consultancy Agreement.

 (e) Where the context permits, references to a “person” include an individual, firm, company, corporation or unincorporated body of persons, any public, territorial or regional authority, any government, and any agency of any government or of any such authority.

 (f) References to a month or a year are references to a calendar month or calendar year.

 3. The Zone’s Responsibilities

 3.1 The Zone shall be primarily responsible to provide the Services for the Term and will comply with good industry practice and all relevant codes of practice in providing the Services.

 (a) Promptly provide all information, directions, assistance and co-operation reasonably required by The Zone for the provision of the Services; and